 Unlike some cities, Centralia isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Centralia are a mix of both white- and blue-collar jobs.
-Overall, Centralia is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Centralia who work in office and administrative support (13.83%), food service (12.11%), and teaching (12.06%).
+Overall, Centralia is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Centralia who work in office and administrative support (15.41%), sales jobs (10.95%), and teaching (10.91%).

-Centralia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Centralia does not have a public transit system used by locals to get to and from work.

-The per capita income in Centralia in 2010 was $19,470, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,880 for a family of four.
+The per capita income in Centralia in 2010 was $20,768, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,072 for a family of four.